CAROL Bike 2 Review and Discount Code

 If you are a regular cyclist then CAROL is more designed for your family members and perhaps also for you to use to supplement your other, road-based training.

-I was surprised that most of my household were keen to use CAROL.
+I was surprised that most of my household was keen to use CAROL.
 The time-effective workouts were very important to them and the ease of use made it preferable to using a ‘real’ bike attached to a bike trainer and definitely preferable to the cold and dangers of cycling outside.

 Indeed, I could easily use CAROL a couple of times a week either when I didn’t fancy my planned workout or by combining an intense CAROL workout with an easy run.
 However, it’s a media loaner, I’m returning it and I already have a bike ‘turbo’ trainer!